jponc/domain-crawler/README.md

 ## Cache

-The service uses an in-memory cache to store the HTML document response.
+The service uses a simple in-memory cache to store the HTML document response.
 The cache is not persisted and is cleared on every restart.
+Have decided to not implement TTL for the cache.

 ## CI